Looking back on the past year, can you believe everything you and your fellow journal editors accomplished?

 - Iterating on your peer review feedback form to make it as straightforward and short as possible

-Finally, a topic we’ve covered quite a bit this past year at Scholastica (including in this white paper) is the benefits of incorporating relevant Agile project management principles into journal planning.
+Finally, a topic we’ve covered quite a bit at Scholastica (including in this white paper) is the benefits of incorporating relevant Agile project management principles into journal planning.
 The concept of Agile project management originated in the world of software development in the early 2000s as an alternative to the then-dominant “waterfall” methodology.
 In contrast to the waterfall project management approach, wherein teams map out entire software applications from soup to nuts and then code them to completion, the Agile methodology involves incremental software planning and execution.
 In Agile development, teams build working versions or pieces of products, test them, iterate as needed, and then decide what to work on next.

 Applying Agile project management principles in publication planning where applicable can help your team more quickly adjust operations as needed to account for changes in the research landscape and your publisher or sponsoring organization.
 Agile project management can also help you continually improve your editorial workflows and provide more value to authors, readers, and institutions.
 You can learn more about how editorial teams can become more Agile in this blog post.
 One of the most rewarding parts of Agile project management is that it encourages teams to celebrate lots of “small wins.”
 Breaking up larger projects into more manageable parts and pieces that can be completed individually means teams can start making real progress on their goals as they’re working towards them.